RichardBleek/flux-flix-service/README.md

 ### Flux flix service

 After having seen Josh Long his talk at Spring One Amsterdam 2019 I was intrested in trying to recreate what I saw in his talk.
 This is the results it should be very similar to the code programmed live by Josh during the talk.
-Probs to him for doing that live!
+Props to him for doing that live!

 I added a in memory mongodb, if you are running mongodb locally you can remove it.
 All the classes are coded in one big java file, please forgive me, split it up if you actually want to use it for something.